qpsolvers/qpbenchmark/README.md

 [![Contributing](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/stephane-caron/qpsolvers_benchmark/tree/master/CONTRIBUTING.md)

-Benchmark for quadratic programming solvers available in Python.
+Benchmark for quadratic programming (QP) solvers available in Python.
 It contains the following test sets:

-- [Maros-Meszaros](#maros-meszaros): Problems designed to be difficult, some of them with non-strictly p.s.d.
+- [Maros-Meszaros](#maros-meszaros): problems designed to be difficult, some of them with non-strictly p.s.d.
 Hessians.

-New test sets [are welcome](CONTRIBUTING.md).
+- [Maros-Meszaros dense](#maros-meszaros-dense): subset of the 59 smallest Maros-Meszaros problems, still difficult but accessible to dense solvers.

+This benchmark aims to help us compare and select QP solvers.
+Its methodology is open to [discussions](https://github.com/stephane-caron/qpsolvers_benchmark/discussions).
+New test sets are [also welcome](CONTRIBUTING.md).
 Feel free to add one that better represents the family of problems you are working on.

 ## Results